puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 a storage application called Carbon, and Whisper, a lightweight database system.
 Each of these components has its own set of dependencies and requires its own installation, and configuration.
-You could probably get it up and running yourself if you set aside a little time to read through the documentation, but wouldn't it be nice is somebody had already done the work for you?
+You could probably get it up and running yourself if you set aside a little time to read through the documentation, but wouldn't it be nice if somebody had already done the work for you?

 You're in luck!
 Puppet Labs opperates a service called the [Puppet Forge](http://forge.puppetlabs.com),